- Admissions Overview

 - submission of the Animal/Veterinary Related Experience form

-- if not already submitted, final official transcripts of courses taken and/or currently enrolled in
+- final official transcripts of courses taken and/or confirmation of courses currently enrolled in

 - receipt of fall semester transcripts for courses in progress, if applicable